eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/install-eclipse-cyclone-dds-cxx-windows.md

 ## Install Eclipse Cyclone DDS CXX

-With Eclipse Cyclone DDS and CXX IDL compiler ready, you are now ready to install Cyclone DDSCXX.
+With Eclipse Cyclone DDS and CXX IDL compiler set up, you are now ready to install Cyclone DDSCXX.

-To obtain the C++ binding for Cyclone DDS, do:
+To obtain the C++ binding for Cyclone DDS:

 ```
 $ git clone https://github.com/eclipse-cyclonedds/cyclonedds-cxx.git